schitresh/computer_science/operating_system/7_process_synchronization_application.md

 ## Sleeping Barber
 - Details
-  - There is one barbar and a number of chairs for waiting customers
+  - There is one barber and a number of chairs for waiting customers
   - Customers arrive at random times and take a chair if available to wait
   - If no chairs are available, the customer leaves
   - When the barber is finished with a customer, he picks up the next customer